Multiple people dead in Canada shooting rampage | DW | 19.04.2020

 Read more: Ottawa shooting: Police report many injuries, one fatality

 The suspected shooter, identified as 51-year-old Gabriel Wortman, was shot dead at a gas station, according to local media reports.
-The Royal Canadian Mounted Police (RCMP) had earlier said the gunman was arrested after a car chase.
+The RCMP had earlier said the gunman was arrested after a car chase.

 Wortman worked as a denturist and operated a clinic in Dartmouth, according to the Denturist Society of Nova Scotia website.
 A photo released by the RCMP of the suspect matched video footage of Wortman being interviewed by a local media network in 2014.